Types of Procurement Cards

 Maximum dollar amount per transaction

 The department determines the maximum dollar amount that each Cardholder can spend in a single transaction.
-The maximum per-transaction limit allowed for any Procurement Card is $5,000.
+The single purchase limit is $5,000 for general cardholder use.
+Exceptions up to $10,000 single purchase limit may be granted on a limited basis with approval from the campus controller.

 The department determines the maximum dollar amount that can be spent by each Cardholder during a cycle (or during the entire period of a Managed Spend Card).
 The cycle begins on the 25th of the month and ends on the 24th of the following month.